NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 cd dashboard
 npm run serve
 ```
-This webpack dev server will run on port 8082 and will make the requests for the data to the service running on port 8080.
+This webpack dev server will run on port 8082 and will make the requests for data to the service running on port 8080.

 Generally development is facilitated by writing cypress tests: